 - Full covenant and warranty deed

-The full covenant and warranty deed is best from the buyer’s standpoint, but the bargain and sale deed with covenants against grantors acts is becoming accepted, especially in purchases from responsible subdividers to whom a title company has insured title.
+The full covenant and warranty deed are best from the buyer’s standpoint, but the bargain and sale deed with covenants against grantors acts is becoming accepted, especially in purchases from responsible subdividers to whom a title company has insured the title.